 To switch to perspective camera mode, select (Toggle Perspective/Orthographic Edit Camera).
 To switch to orthographic camera mode, select .
 You can also Toggle the camera mode by using the keyboard shortcut T.

-You can navigate the scene by panning, rotating, and zooming the 3D Editor camera:
+You can navigate the scene by panning, rotating, and zooming the 3D view camera:

 - To pan, press Alt (or Option on macOS) and use the middle mouse button to click and drag anywhere in the rendered view to slide the view around.

 - To orbit, press Alt and click and drag anywhere in the rendered view to rotate the view.

 - To zoom, use the mouse wheel or press Alt and right-click anywhere in the rendered view to zoom the view in or out as you drag up or down.

-To zoom and focus the 3D Editor camera on a selected component, select (Fit Selected) or press F.
+To zoom and focus the 3D view camera on a selected component, select (Fit Selected) or press F.

-The world axis helper (1) shows the direction of the world axes in view.
+The world axis helper (1) shows the direction of the world axes in the view.
 To point the camera at the currently selected component in the direction of an axis, click the axis.
 Clicking the dot at the end of the axis will point the camera at the opposite direction of the axis.
 If no component is selected, the camera is pointed at the world origin.
 This does not affect the camera zoom level.

-You can use scene cameras (2) to view the View3D component from a specific angle in Form Editor while editing scenes.
-Different types of cameras are available in Library > Components > Qt Quick 3D > Qt Quick 3D.
-For more information about using cameras in the scene, the available camera types, and their properties, see Using Scene Camera.
+You can use scene cameras (2) to view the View3D component from a specific angle in the 2D view while editing scenes.
+Different types of cameras are available in Components > Qt Quick 3D > Qt Quick 3D.
+For more information about using cameras in the scene, the available camera types, and their properties, see Cameras.

 To switch between local and global orientation, select or (Toggle Local/Global Orientation) or press Y.

 In global orientation mode, transformation of a selected component is presented with respect to the global space.
 For example, while the move tool is selected, selecting a cube will show its move gizmo aligned with the axes of global space.
 Dragging on the red arrow of the gizmo moves the component in the global x direction.